 Polyphase Or Single-Phase Motor?

 A power system can be either single-phase or polyphase.
-Figure 1 illustrates single-phase power, which is most commonly found in homes, rural areas and in small commercial establishments.
+Figure 1 illustrates single-phase power, which is most commonly found in homes, rural areas and small commercial establishments.

 A polyphase power system consists of 2 or more alternating currents of equal frequency and amplitude but offset from each other by a phase angle.
 Figure 2 illustrates a three-phase power system having phases A, B and C. Each phase is offset by 120 degrees, 360 degrees being the span of one complete cycle.

 !!!
 For motors, an advantage of three-phase power is simpler construction which requires less maintenance.
-Also, a more powerful machine can be built into a smaller frame and will generally operate at a higher efficiency than single-phase motors of the same ratin
+Also, a more powerful machine can be built into a smaller frame and will generally operate at a higher efficiency than single-phase motors of the same rating.

 Motor Output Rating